-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 At PDA, students will be welcomed with the incoming class and provided with orientation materials.

 How to Apply